Headshots

 How far is Photography Shark from Weymouth?

-The studio is at 83 E Water St in Rockland — about 20 minutes from Weymouth via Route 3 south.
+The studio is at 83 E Water Street in Rockland — about 20 minutes from Weymouth via Route 3 south.
 Free on-site parking.
 Most Weymouth clients find it an easier trip than driving into Boston.

 What does a dating profile photo session actually include?